 There are many different types of treatment options for substance use disorder, such as inpatient treatment, partial hospitalization, and outpatient programs.
 It’s important to think about where you are in your recovery to assess what treatment option is best for you.
 Inpatient treatment may help people who need to go through detox and are looking for a safe environment to understand their relationship with the abused substance and build a support group.

-Shoreline Recovery Center offers both inpatient and outpatient programs to treat addiction and co-occurring mental health disorders.
+Shoreline Recovery Center offers treatment for addiction and co-occurring mental health disorders.
 Our facility provides several different types of treatment and therapies because we understand that multiple approaches are important to a successful recovery.
 Our mental health professionals will work closely with you to create a treatment plan that is unique to your personality, needs, and skillset.
 If you or a loved one is suffering from substance use disorder, please reach out and call us at (866) 278-8495 to learn more about our programs.